tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@afrazchelsea/index.md

 ## why are you taking this challenge?

-I initially started this challenge in the quest for a job and fortunately got one on the way!
-Alhamdulilah!
-Since then it has been all about learning new things and making myself better each day.
+Learning new things, making myself a little better each day.

 ## something interesting about you?